Hennzau/Hennzau/README.md

 At the moment I'm studying mathematics and physics at Sainte-Geneviève prep-school in Versailles so I have less time to spend on programming.

 Currently thinking about :
-  - home made ecs
   - home made windowing library
-  - home made desktop-app builder
+  - home made desktop-app builder based on ECS architecture

 ---